gregr/ina/nscheme/README.md

 define a (make-write super) in the same way
 - `#<unknown>` for opaque values without a generally-known predicate, such as records, unless overridden by super

-nscheme.rkt
-;; TODO: replace delimited prompts and escapes with threads and custodian shutdown

 start adopting a generic type-identification strategy across OOP-style procedures